SAP-samples/cloud-cap-samples/README.md

 ```
 > While mocha is a bit smaller and faster, jest runs tests in parallel and isolation, which allows to run all tests.

-## Code Tours

-Take one of the [guided tours](.tours) in VS Code through our CAP samples and learn which CAP features are showcased by the different parts of the repository.
-Just install the [CodeTour extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) for VS Code.
-We'll add more code tours in the future.
-Stay tuned!

 ## Get Support

 Check out the documentation at [https://cap.cloud.sap](https://cap.cloud.sap). <br>